smartrplace/resource-simulations/README.md

 2. In a shell, navigate to the base folder and execute `mvn clean install`.

 ## Configuration
 The repository only contains dummy time series as examples.
 New simulation time series can be added in two ways: either by means of an extension bundle (see example project), or by adding a folder "simTemplates" in the rundir.
 Below "simTemplates", use 1-level subfolders to structure your data, and make sure all files have ".csv"-endings.
-Example folder structure:  TODO
+Example folder structure:
 ```
 rundir
 |